-The City provides a full range of services, including police and fire protection, construction and maintenance of roads, power department, parks, commercial and residential building inspection, recreational opportunities (including a recreation center, indoor pool, and outdoor pool), and many cultural events.
-The City also owns and operates a culinary water system, a secondary water system, a wastewater system, a storm water system, an electrical distribution system, solid waste collection, and an emergency medical service.
+The City provides a full range of services, including police and fire protection, construction and maintenance of roads, power department, parks, commercial and residential building inspection, recreational opportunities (including a recreation center, indoor pool, and outdoor pool, and the newly-built Curtis Center), and many cultural events.
+The City also owns and operates a culinary water system, a secondary water system, a wastewater system, a storm water system, an electrical distribution system, a fiber network, a solid waste collection, and an emergency medical service.